 That’s what marginalia digitization projects hope to change.
 Here are some examples:

-- The Darwin Manuscripts Project, one of the various digitization and transcription efforts of Charles Darwin’s work recently announced that it was halfway to its goal of 30,000 digitized documents, all of which will be freely accessible online.
-Currently, 12,000 documents are available.
+The Darwin Manuscripts Project, which currently offers “digital access to all of the 34,643 folios [of Darwin’s] that deal directly with the theory of evolution.”
 “Transcriptions are essential, as Darwin’s handwriting is often difficult to read, and having his marginalia, notes, and letters be legible can more readily support new research,” writes Allison Meier in Hyperallergenic.
 These include scribblings in books he studied, abstracts, book drafts, articles and their revisions, journals he read, and his notebooks on transmutation.
-“There are even some charming oddities like drawings by Darwin’s children on the back of leaves of The Origin of Species,” she writes.
+“There are even some charming oddities like drawings by Darwin’s children on the back of leaves of The Origin of Species,” Meier notes.